crispab/crisp-dna/_docs/index.md

 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".
 The company isn't worth anything, financially speaking.

-People are quite intrigued when we talk about this and are curious as to how it works in practice, especially from other people looking to create something similar.
+People are intrigued when we talk about this and are curious as to how it works in practice, especially from other people looking to create something similar.

 Between what we've learned from Crisp and our amazing mates at Nomad8 in New Zealand, we've converged on a model that works well for us.
 And that's basically the sweet spot between being an independent consultant and being an employee.